ACADEMY FOR VISUAL AND PERFORMING ARTS - MUSICOverview

 What is the AVPA-Music program?

 9th graders begin the program by enhancing their keyboard/piano skills in Digital Keyboarding.
 They also take Musicianship, a methods course where they learn to play woodwind, brass, string and percussion instruments.
 The course ends with a special project in music technology.

 In 10th grade, students take a rigorous AP Music Theory course and may earn college credit.
 They study college-level music theory, which includes harmonic analysis, counterpoint, voice leading and ear training.
 An exhibition of students' digital compositions is also part of the curriculum.

 In 11th grade, students go beyond the AP theory curriculum in Advanced Problems in Music Theory & Technology.
 Here, students delve into augmented sixth and Neapolitan chords, fugal composition techniques, and analysis of twentieth-century music.
 They also take Conducting where they acquire techniques needed to lead and direct ensembles.
 The AVPA-M program ensures a rounded arts education with part 1 of Music & Society: a course that teaches the evolution of musical style with corresponding art and socio-political trends.
 The year ends with Digital Recording Lab where students learn how to make professional-quality recordings of themselves and their peers while exploring music production.

 In 12th grade, Seniors learn current technological and composition techniques in Electronic Music Synthesis where they work with state-of-the-art software, such as Finale.
 The course culminates with each student completing a formal composition.
 They also complete part 2 of Music & Society.
 The 12th grade capstone course is Senior Music Seminar, where they each build a guitar, and take it home at the end of the course!
-As part of the course, seniors also produce and present their AVPA-Music Senior Recital- a graduation requirement assessed by professionals in the music field.
+As part of the course, seniors also produce and present their AVPA-Music Senior Recital - a state-mandated graduation requirement assessed by professionals in the music field.